s3w3nofficial/presentations/aj/basic electronics/basic_electronics.md

 # Diode

-A diode is a two-terminal electronic component that conducts current primarily in one direction (asymmetric conductance); it has low (ideally zero) resistance in one direction, and high (ideally infinite) resistance in the other.
+- two-terminal electronic component
+- conducts current in one direction
+- it has low (ideally zero) resistance in one direction, and high (ideally infinite) resistance in the other.

 ![bg 80% right](diode.jpg)